kellan/laughingmeme/_posts/asides/2006-10-28-neil-gaiman-when-i-was-four-i-was-bitten-by-a-radioactive-myth.md

 ---
 id: 3510
-title: 'Neil Gaiman: &#8220;When I was four, I was bitten by a radioactive myth.&#8221;'
+title: 'Neil Gaiman: "When I was four, I was bitten by a radioactive myth."'
 date: '2006-10-28T18:10:00+00:00'
 author: Kellan
 layout: post